jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Days from the big night, a family home was turned into a violated, thieved, unlivable space.

-Yet, while listening to the parents, it was clear they only cared one thing.
+Yet, while listening to the parents, it was clear they only cared about one thing.
 It wasn't relief from the arduous police and insurance paperwork, or the correct market value of their family heirlooms.
-Their pain was only for their kids lost Christmas.
+Their pain was only for their kids' lost Christmas.

 Time to fight the Grinch and spread some cheer!